Please Note Our New Address

 Prepare for Your DMV Hearing with a DUI Defense Attorney

 The best way to prepare for a DMV hearing to stop your driver’s license suspension within 10 days of being arrested is to get the guidance of a professional DUI lawyer.
-At the Law Offices of Scott R. Spindel in Los Angeles, we have a long history of representing clients in some of the most difficult and complex DUI cases out there.
+At the Law Offices of Scott R. Spindel in Van Nuys, we have a long history of representing clients in some of the most difficult and complex DUI cases out there.
 Using our insight and experience in and out of the courtroom, we can help you prepare for your hearing and create a convincing argument against license suspension.
 You can even have us represent you during your DMV hearing, as you are permitted to enlist the services of a legal representative.

 Categories